nrossTCNJ/FreeRTOS-Command-Shell/README.md

 **Demo Covers:** Every command typed into the UART shell with visible feedback in the shell and the STM32F411RE.
 This includes on-board LED status toggling, IMU reading and streaming, blue PWM LED dimming/pulse animation, and RFID UID-based authentication.

+A full lab-style writeup of the development process, including every project leading up to this one, is available [here](report/FreeRTOS-Command-Shell-Report.pdf).

 ---

 ## Hardware